Thomas-Fernandes/GTFR-CG/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Develop | Feature request
 about: Suggest an idea for this project
 title: "[FEAT 🚀] "
-labels: ''
+labels: NEW! feature
-assignees: QuentindiMeo
+assignees:

 ---